dummy-ilh/MINE/ML/Google_glossary.md

 An open-source machine learning compiler for GPUs, CPUs, and ML accelerators.

 The XLA compiler takes models from popular ML frameworks such as PyTorch, TensorFlow, and JAX, and optimizes them for high-performance execution across different hardware platforms including GPUs, CPUs, and ML accelerators.

+XL-Sum (xlsum)
+#Metric

+A dataset for evaluating an LLM's proficiency in summarizing text.
+XL-Sum provides entries in many languages.
+Each entry in the dataset contains:

+    An article, taken from the British Broadcasting Company (BBC).
+    A summary of the article, written by the article's author.
+Note that that summary can contain words or phrases not present in the article.

+For details, see XL-Sum: Large-Scale Multilingual Abstractive Summarization for 44 Languages.

+xsum

+Abbreviation for Extreme Summarization.

 Z